magento/devdocs/guides/v2.0/frontend-dev-guide/css-guide/css_quick_guide_mode.md

 If your Magento instance uses the server-side compilation mode, to make your changes apply, you need to clean the previously generated static view files.
 Several ways to do this are described in the [Clean static files cache]({{ page.baseurl }}/frontend-dev-guide/cache_for_frontdevs.html#clean_static_cache) topic.
 You can automate this process by additionally installing Grunt, and using the built-in Grunt commands to watch the changes and clean the directories.
 The flow of making changes using Grunt is described in the following section.

-<h2 id="server-side-grunt">Making simple style changes in server-side compilation mode using Grunt</h2>
+## Making simple style changes in server-side compilation mode using Grunt   {#server-side-grunt}

 <ol>
 <li>Create and apply a theme. </li>